Grad Student Employment

 WORKING AS A GRADUATE ASSISTANT

 Graduate Assistantships are best suited for doctoral- or master’s-degree-seeking students who are open to gaining experience through research, teaching or administrative work.
-If you are employed on an assistantship, you’ll be required to work twenty hours per week on average while completing your degree, so you should consider how you can balance your time between studying and fulfilling GA responsibilities.
+Most graduate assistantships are at 50% FTE.
+This means you are required to work twenty hours per week while completing your degree, so you should consider how you can balance your time between studying and fulfilling GA responsibilities.

 Benefits of an assistantship